Stillat/Collection/README.md

 <a name="creating-collections"></a>
 ## Creating Collections

-As mentioned above, the `collect` helper returns a new `Illuminate\Support\Collection` instance for the given array.
+As mentioned above, the `collect` helper returns a new `Collection\Collection` instance for the given array.
 So, creating a collection is as simple as:

     $collection = collect([1, 2, 3]);